 • Hobby-Related Items: Supplies or equipment for activities they are passionate about, such as coding kits or crafting tools.

-A well-curated selection of about 10-15 items will offer a balanced range of stimulation and support their unique interests and developmental needs, respecting their growing independence while providing meaningful engagement.
+A well-curated selection will offer a balanced range of stimulation and support their unique interests and developmental needs, respecting their growing independence while providing meaningful engagement.

 Knowing When to Add or Reduce Toys